-Cominar's net realized capital gains for any year means the amount, if any, by which Cominar's capital gains for the year exceed the aggregate of (i) the amount of any capital losses of Cominar for the year and (ii) the amount of any net capital losses of Cominar from prior years to the extent not previously deducted.
+Cominar's net realized capital gains for any year means the amount, if any, by which Cominar's capital gains for the year exceed the aggregate of (i) the amount of any capital losses of Cominar for prior years to the extent not previously deducted.
 Cominar's net recapture income for any year means the amount, if any, by which the amount required to be included in Cominar's income for income tax purposes for such year in respect of recapture of capital cost allowance previously claimed by Cominar exceeds terminal losses realized by Cominar in the year.

-8.4 Tax Deferral on 2020 Distributions
+8.4 Tax Deferral on 2021 Distributions

-The distributions made by Cominar to Unitholders in 2020 were 100% tax-deferred due to Cominar's ability to claim capital cost allowance and certain other deductions.
+The distributions made by Cominar to Unitholders in 2021 were 100% tax-deferred due to Cominar's ability to claim capital cost allowance and certain other deductions.
 In the year of acquisition of a property, capital cost allowance is restricted to one-half of the normal annual rates.
 The adjusted cost base of Units held by a Unitholder will generally, subject to certain conditions under the Tax Act, be reduced by the non-taxable portion of distributions made to the Unitholder (other than the non-taxable portion of certain capital gains).
 A Unitholder will generally realize a capital gain to the extent that the adjusted cost base of the Unitholder's Units would otherwise be a negative amount.